Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 Materials:
 -Working computer

--Two people(One to record mental state, one to test on -Google Chrome or Firefox quantom web browser -Internet(to download things)
+-Two people(One to record mental state, one to test on

+-Google Chrome or Firefox quantom web browser

+-Internet(to download things)

 -Arduino Uno(elegoo or arduino/genuino)

 -Assembled modified Mindflex headset

--The Github repository downloaded to access "Boardom sheets" and AI configuration files.
+-The Github repository https://github.com/Glaferg/Brainscan-an-experiment-with-AI-and-EEG downloaded to access "Boardom sheets" and AI configuration files

+-Complete notes on the project are listed at this site.

 Download Wekinator from http://www.wekinator.org/downloads/